nazuki8540/nazuki8540/README.md

 <img src="https://user-images.githubusercontent.com/70382532/138322189-2db8df52-9dcb-40a0-88a8-c365466bd33d.gif">

-## 🚀 Sobre mim
+## 🚀 About me

-- 👋 Olá, meu nome é Matheus Ghotme, sou programador/desenvolvedor - RPA na empresa Consórcio servopa<br/>
+- 👋 Hi there, my name is Matheus Ghotme, I'm programer/developer - RPA on Servopa's Company here in Brazil<br/>
-- 👀 Estou interessado em aprender todo dia<br/>
+- 👀 I'm interested in learn everyday<br/>
-- 🌱 Sou muito bom em resolver problemas.<br/>
+- 🌱 I'm pretty good to resolve problems.<br/>
-- 💞️ Estou procurando trabalhar em empresas grandes, para agregar valores e solucionar problemas. <br/><br>
+- 💞️ I'm looking for work in big companies, to add values to the company and resolve problems. <br/><br>

 <div align="center">
   <a href="https://github.com/nazuki8540">